Plasma membrane: Definition, Structure, Functions, Composition

 Definition –

-The plasma membrane’s the outer covering of the cytoplasm of the cell.
-It acts as a selective filter and controls the entrance and exit of molecules and ions and thus helps maintain the difference in the ionic concentration in the cytoplasm and its surrounding.
+The plasma membrane is the outer covering of the cytoplasm of the cell.
+It acts as a selective filter and controls the entrance and exit of molecules and ions, thus helping maintain the difference in the cytoplasm’s ionic concentration and surroundings.

 Ultrastructure of the plasma membrane?